Recent Changes

 The Playe of Chess (

-Facsimile) -- Relatively high-resolution images at Digital Bodleian, from Caxton's English translation of
+Facsimile) -- Relatively high-resolution images at Digital Bodleian, from Caxton's English translation (c.
+1483) of

 De ludo scachorum.
 One of the first books published in English!
 Not actually very useful from a rules POV, though: this is mostly moral philosophy, using Chess and its pieces as a metaphor. (